Go Back

 • In a large bowl, cream the margarine and sugar until light and fluffy.

-• Spoon the batter on top of your jam-topped pastry and spread. evenly, ensuring to get right to the edges and corners.
+• Spoon the batter on top of your jam-topped pastry and spread evenly, ensuring to get right to the edges and corners.
 Top with a generous handful of flaked almonds.

 • Bake in your pre-heated oven for 20-25 minutes until golden and spongy in appearance.
+Allow to cool in the tin.

 • Once completely cool, using a sharp knife, cut into individual slices.